Patrik Rikl: Professional

 Partnering with Petr Nouza, Rikl was runner-up in the doubles at the 2024 Stockholm Open, losing to top seeds Harri Heliövaara and Henry Patten in the final.

 Rikl was nominated as part of Czech Team at 2025 United Cup, losing both mixed doubles matches alongside Gabriela Knutson.

 Partnering with Petr Nouza, Rikl made his Grand Slam debut at the 2025 Australian Open.

 At the 2025 Grand Prix Hassan II Rikl and Nouza defeated top seeds Hugo Nys and Édouard Roger-Vasselin in the final in straight sets to win their maiden ATP Tour title.

 In May, he made his debut with Nouza at the 2025 French Open and then at 2025 Wimbledon Championships where they reached the third round.

 They won their second title at the 2025 Generali Open Kitzbühel where they defeated Neil Oberleitner and Joel Schwärzler in the final.

+In July 2026, partnering with Adam Pavlásek, Rikl won his third ATP doubles title at the 2026 Croatia Open Umag by defeating David Stevenson and Marcus Willis in the final with a score of 6–3, 4–6, [10–6].